CLRX/CLRX-mirror/doc/GcnInstrsFlat.md

 Opcode: 82 (0x52) for GCN 1.1; 98 (0x62) for GCN 1.2
 Syntax: FLAT_ATOMIC_ADD_X2 VDST(2), VADDR(2), VDATA(2)
 Description: Add 64-bit VDATA to 64-bit value of VADDR address, and store result to this address.
-If GLC flag is set then return previous value from resource to VDST, otherwise keep VDST value.
+If GLC flag is set then return previous value from address to VDST, otherwise keep VDST value.
 Operation is atomic.
 Operation:
 ```